2xlink/telegram-delete-old-messages/readme.md

 Removes old messages from Telegram.

-Defaults to all messages up to last year.
+Defaults to all messages sent by you up to last year.

 ## Usage